curtiskressibucher/Project1-Minesweeper/README.md

 -   [MDN contextmenu](https://developer.mozilla.org/en-US/docs/Web/API/Element/contextmenu_event)

-One small thing that I learned was padStart, which is a string method that can increase the string length by declaring how long you want it to be.
+One small thing that I learned was padStart, which is a string method that can increase the string length by declaring the desired length.
 In my case, I wanted to maintain the string length for my timer at "000".
 To achieve this, I simply converted my seconds into a string and specified the desired length of 3.

 ```js
 function updateTimer() {